rbgirshick/dp-dpm/README.md

 [Deformable Part Models are Convolutional Neural Networks](http://www.cs.berkeley.edu/~rbg/papers/cvpr15/dpdpm.pdf).
 This work was completed while Ross Girshick was a postdoc at UC Berkeley (prior to joining Microsoft Research).
+It implements Latent SVM training of deformable part models (DPMs) on top of deep feature pyramids.

     @inproceedings{girshick2015dpdpm,
         Author    = {Ross Girshick and Forrest Iandola and